 These inputs collectively serve as "chip select" signal to an EEPROM when multiple EEPROMs are present on the same IIC bus.
-Hence these inputs, if present, should be connected to $\rm V{CC}$ or $\rm V{SS}$ in a unique manner to allow proper selection of an EEPROM amongst multiple EEPROMs.
+Hence these inputs, if present, should be connected to $V{CC}$ or $V{SS}$ in a unique manner to allow proper selection of an EEPROM amongst multiple EEPROMs.
 During a typical addressing sequence, every EEPROM on the IIC bus compares the configuration of these inputs to the respective 3 bit "Device/Page block selection" information (part of slave address) to determine a valid selection.
-For e.g. if the 3 bit "Device/Page block selection" is 1-0-1, then the EEPROM whose "Device Selection inputs" (A2, A1 and A0) are connected to $\rm V{CC}\text{-}V{SS}\text{-}V{CC}$ respectively, is selected.
+For e.g. if the 3 bit "Device Selection inputs" (A2, A1 and A0) are connected to $V{CC}$ - $V{SS}$ - $V{CC}$ respectively, is selected.

-Depending on the density, only appropriate numbers of "Device Selection inputs" are provided on an EEPROM.
+Depending on the density, only appropriate number of "Device Selection inputs" are provided on an EEPROM.
 For every "Device selection input" that is not present on the device, the corresponding bit in the "Device/Page block selection" field is used to select a "Page Block" within the device instead of the device itself.
 Following table illustrates the above: